 Cost recovery, the collection of a fee to recover the actual cost directly related to the management, data collection, and enforcement of any LAPP, is mandated under section 304(d)(2)(A) of the Magnuson-Stevens Act.
 This option is only available if NMFS uses an agent to collect the fee on their behalf.
-If no agent is used, the fee must be collected by NMFS at the timeframes listed in Action 7-2.
+If no agent is used, the fee must be collected by NMFS at the timeframes listed in Sub-action 6-2, which will be limited by the administrative burden.